adam-0001/adam-0001/README.md

 ## About Me

-I'm a high school senior with a curious mind and a passion for computer science and business.
-I love using various technologies and programming languages to solve problems based on their specific requirements and circumstances (I'm quite flexible)!
+I'm a student at the University of Washington with interests in Computer Science and Business.
+I enjoy leveraging various technologies and programming languages to solve unique challenges adaptively!

 ## Technologies